Sterling edges up after UK inflation jump | Business

 - United Kingdom

-Sterling edged up on Wednesday but was off the multiple-week high touched the previous day, after data showed British inflation hit a more than nine-year high last month, fuelling expectations the Bank of England could act sooner to hike rates.
+Sterling edged up on Wednesday after data showed British inflation hit a more than nine-year high last month, fuelling expectations the Bank of England could act sooner to hike rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)